-It got a few awards in its time, including an Honourable Mention in the Young Adult category of the 2003 Victorian Premier’s Literary Awards and inclusion in the 2004 Children’s Book Council Notable Books for Older Readers.
-It won Best Designed Young Adult Book in the Australian Publishing Association Awards in 2004, and finally in 2005 it was runner-up in the 2005 One Book, One Brisbane award.
+It won an Honourable Mention in the Young Adult category of the 2003 Victorian Premier’s Literary Awards and inclusion in the 2004 Children’s Book Council Notable Books for Older Readers.
+It also won Best Designed Young Adult Book in the Australian Publishing Association Awards in 2004, and in 2005 it was runner-up in the 2005 One Book, One Brisbane award.
 Which was nice.

 Satan stands up on his hind legs and leans against the fence, drool falling from his lips.
 He bares his fangs and growls a deep, bear-like growl.
 His paws rest on the top of the fence.
 His head is level with mine.
 As I approach the gate, the beat of his growl gets faster.
 I reach into my pocket and pull out a fresh piece of uncooked chicken.
 The slimy skin feels cold through the Gladwrap.
 Satan licks his lips and continues his one-note song.
 I unwrap the chicken and lob it over the fence, and it hits the wooden veranda with a dull thump.
 Satan drops onto all fours and trots over to the chicken, and in the brief moment he takes to wolf it down I slip the mail into the slot beside the gate and jump back to my waiting bike.
 I step on the pedals and push off.
 I’m not even at the next house when Satan’s evil baritone fills my ears.

 I don’t speak dog, I’ve never met anyone who speaks dog, but there’s no doubt in my mind what Satan is saying.

 “Don’t think you can buy me off with chicken, little man.
 On the day I get through to the other side of this fence, I’m having mailman for breakfast.”